abra-code/replay/README.md

-              Source and destination for this action can be specified the same way as for "clone" symlink     Create a symlink pointing to original file Source and destination for this action can be specified the same way as for "clone" create      Create a file or a directory you can create either a file with optional content or a directory but not both in one action step file      new file path (only for files)
+              Source and destination for this action can be specified the same way as for "clone" symlink     Create a symlink pointing to original file Source and destination for this action can be specified the same way as for "clone" validate   bool value to indicate whether to check for the existence of source file.
+Default is true it is usually a mistake if you try to create a symlink to nonexistent file that is why "validate" is true by default but it is possible to create a dangling symlink if you know what you are doing and really want that behavior, set "validate" to false create      Create a file or a directory you can create either a file with optional content or a directory but not both in one action step file      new file path (only for files)